akeanewow/DataWhistle/README.md

 # DataWhistle

-> We are like zookeepers taming animal-like datasets by blowing on whistles.
+> We are but zookeepers taming animalistic datasets by blowing on whistles.
 > -- <cite>Anonymous Data Scientist</cite>

 Python Programmatic Data Checker